osmcode/osmium-tool/README.md

 ## Tests

-Call `ctest` to run the tests after build.
+Call `ctest` in the build directory to run the tests after build.

 More extensive tests of the libosmium I/O system can also be run.
 See `test/io/Makefile.in` for instructions.